South Norwood: South Norwood today

 The area is centred on the junction where the High Street meets South Norwood Hill/Portland Road; the bulk of the shops and amenities are located along the High Street and Selhurst Road/Penge Road, with further shops, restaurants etc. lining Portland Road for some distance.
 South Norwood is now unofficially divided into the less deprived area in the north west side of the railway, which was the location of a private estate, and the generally more deprived area in the north east.
 In the south east of the borough, where workers for a former brick factory lived, the entrance to the estate was between a pair of pillars, though they have long since been demolished.
 However the capitals were preserved and now sit on the two brick pillars at the Selhurst Road entrance to South Norwood Recreation Ground.
-In 2006, South Norwood Lakes in the north of the ward was the scene of a fatal stabbing.

 Governance

 South Norwood was within the County Borough of Croydon until 1965 when, following the enactment of the London Government Act 1963, it became part the local government of Greater London.
-The town is now part of the wards of South Norwood and Woodside in the local authority of Croydon, which has the responsibility for providing services such as education, refuse collection, and tourism.
+The town is now in the London Borough of Croydon, which has the responsibility for providing services such as education, refuse collection, and tourism.

-South Norwood Ward is part of the ethnically diverse Croydon North parliamentary constituency, which had one of the largest electorates in England at the 2010 general election, whereas Woodside Ward falls within the boundaries of the Croydon Central constituency.
-The sitting Member of Parliament (MP) for Croydon North is Steve Reed, a member of the Labour Party, following the death of Malcolm Wicks.
-The sitting Member of Parliament for Croydon Central is Sarah Jones, also a member of the Labour Party.
+South Norwood is represented on Croydon Council by South Norwood ward, a part of the Croydon East parliamentary constituency, and Woodside ward, which is divided between Croydon East and Croydon West constituencies.
+The sitting Member of Parliament (MP) for Croydon East is Natasha Irons.
+The MP for Croydon West is Sarah Jones.
+Both are members of the Labour Party.

 Policing services are provided by the Metropolitan Police via the Croydon Police Station branch in Park Lane, Croydon.
-The London Fire Brigade provide services for the area and Greater London as a whole; the nearest fire station is at Woodside which has only one pumping appliance.
+The London Fire Brigade provide services for the area and Greater London as a whole; the nearest fire station is at Woodside.